hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 ### Application Layer

-The Application Layer is composed of an Auto Scaling Group and a Launch Configuration providing an auto-recovery mechanism in the event of an instance or Availablity Zone failure.
+The Application Layer is composed of an Auto Scaling Group and a Launch Configuration providing an auto-recovery mechanism in the event of an instance or Availability Zone failure.

 ### Storage Layer